 What is Huntington’s Disease?

-HD is a familial disease, passed from parent to child through a mutation on the 4th chromosone.
-Each child of an HD parent has a 50-50 chance of inheriting the gene which causes degeneration of brain cells, resulting in the loss of ability to walk, think, talk, reason, and swallow.
-Onset generally appears at midlife, but in some onset occurs in childhood (juvenile HD) or in old age (late onset).
-The disease profoundly affects the lives of entire families, as an affected person becomes totally dependent on others for his/her care.
-About one in 10,000 Americans have this disease.
-Since 1993, a genetic test has been available to those at-risk, to determine whether or not they carry the HD gene.
+Formerly known as “Huntington’s Chorea,” Huntington’s Disease (HD) is a progressively degenerative neurological genetic disease, passed from parent to child through a mutation on the 4th chromosome.
+HD causes involuntary movements of the arms, legs and face that make eating, swallowing, walking and talking difficult and potentially impossible.
+Changes occur in thinking, judgment, and temperament.
+Depression is also common.
+Each child of an HD parent has a 50-50 chance of inheriting the gene and inevitably developing the disease.
+Onset generally appears at midlife, but in some, onset occurs in childhood (juvenile HD) or in old age (late onset).
+This disease profoundly affects the lives of entire families, as the person with HD becomes totally dependent on others for his/her care.
+About one in 10,000 Americans has this disease 2017 is the 24th anniversary of the discovery of the gene that produces HD, ad the 34th anniversary of finding the marker for the gene.
+Since 1993, a genetic test has been available to those at-risk, to determine whether or not (s)he carries the HD gene.
 The test does not indicate at what age the disease will develop.
-Your contribution will expedite this great scientific endevor and help fund family services for those afflicted with this uniquely devastating neurological disease.
+Your contribution will support efforts to improve the lives of people affected by HD and their families, through programs of research, family services, education, and advocacy.